Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Day 6: Ksamil

 The beach paradise of Ksamil is a must-see on your Albania itinerary.
 Sitting on the coast of the Albanian Riviera, it’s home to incredible beaches, which aren’t dissimilar to the south of France (hence the name!).
-Turquoise ocean backs onto soft yellow sand that’s covered in a sea of multi-colored beach umbrellas—bliss!
+Turquoise ocean backs onto soft yellow sand covered in a sea of multi-colored beach umbrellas—bliss!

 relaxing beaches albania

-There are also 4 small islands on the coast which are perfect for exploring.
+There are also 4 small islands on the coast, which are perfect for exploring.
 Hire a kayak or a SUP and paddle out to explore the rocky outcrops, jumping off into the water to cool off at any opportunity.
-You can also do boat tours to some of the bigger islands and even take a ferry to Corfu, Greece!

 ksamil islands albania itinerary